-In a simple liquid-liquid extraction the solute partitions between two immiscible phases.
-One phase usually is aqueous and the other phase is an organic solvent, such as the pentane used in extracting trihalomethanes from water.
+In a simple liquid-liquid extraction the solute partitions itself between two immiscible phases.
+One phase usually is an aqueous solvent and the other phase is an organic solvent, such as the pentane used to extract trihalomethanes from water.
 Because the phases are immiscible they form two layers, with the denser phase on the bottom.
-The solute is initially present in one of the two phases; after the extraction it is present in both phases.
-EXTRACTION EFFICIENCY-that is, the percentage of solute moving from one phase to the other-is determined by the equilibrium constant for the solute's partitioning between the phases and any other reactions involving the solute.
-Examples of other reactions affecting extraction efficiency include acid- base reactions and complexation reactions.
+The solute initially is present in one of the two phases; after the extraction it is present in both phases.
+Extraction efficiency-that is, the percentage of solute that moves from one phase to the other-is determined by the equilibrium constant for the solute's partitioning between the phases and any other side reactions that involve the solute.
+Examples of other reactions that affect extraction efficiency include acid-base reactions and complexation reactions.